 - A. Determination-related allegations that are local in scope involve actions alleged to occur at one airport (to include spokes where applicable).
-These issues include: - (1) Allegations that BUEs, the Union (AFGE), or TSA management at one airport (to include spokes where applicable) failed to act in a manner consistent with their respective rights, roles, and responsibilities as set forth in: - (a) Section IV.A of the Determination for BUEs; - (b) Section IV.C of the Determination for the Union (AFGE); and - (c) Section IV.D of the Determination for TSA management. - (2) Determination-related allegations that are local in scope are also allegations that BUEs, TSA management, or the Union (AFGE) failed or refused to comply with a binding collective bargaining agreement at the local level. - (3) The only issues that the neutral may hear and decide are those issues that were raised in the grievance, have exhausted the internal process, and were advanced to third party review by the NRC. - B. Resolution Process for Grievances Arising Under Section V.C.9 of the Determination that are Local in Scope: - (1) For grievances on Determination-related allegations that are local in scope, the SRO must issue a final decision before a party may seek neutral review on a grievance.
-No new allegations may be raised by either party during the Single Neutral Review process that were not identified during the UDRS intake process (i.e., neither party may raise issues that were not raised in the grievance and not decided on the merits by the SRO in a final decision). - (2) If the decision addresses multiple allegations and the Grievant seeks third party review of this decision, the only issue(s) that may be heard before a neutral third party are those allegations upon which the SRO issued a decision on the merits.
-The neutral cannot hear or decide the allegation(s) that the SRO returned to the NRC for action.
-For example: A grievance contains three claims.
-The SRO makes a decision on two of the claims and the NRC dismisses one of the claims because the Grievant did not provide sufficient information to render a decision on the third claim.
-If the
+These issues include: - Allegations that BUEs, the Union (AFGE), or TSA management at one airport (to include spokes where applicable) failed to act in a manner consistent with their respective rights, roles, and responsibilities as set forth in: - (a) Section IV.A of the Determination for BUEs; - (b) Section IV.C of the Determination for the Union (AFGE); and - (c) Section IV.D of the Determination for TSA management. - Determination-related allegations that are local in scope are also allegations that BUEs, TSA management, or the Union (AFGE) failed or refused to comply with a binding collective bargaining agreement at the local level. - The only issues that the neutral may hear and decide are those issues that were raised in the grievance, have exhausted the internal process, and were advanced to third party review by the NRC.
+The neutral may also hear and decide NRC dismissal determinations. - B. Resolution Process for Grievances Arising Under Section V.C.9 of the Determination that are Local in Scope: - (1) For grievances on Determination-related allegations that are local in scope, the SRO must issue a final decision before a party may seek neutral review on a grievance.
+No new allegations may be raised by either party during the Single Neutral Review process that were not identified during the UDRS intake process (i.e., neither party may raise issues that were not raised in the grievance and not decided on the merits by the SRO in a final decision).
+The neutral may review NRC dismissal determinations. - The NRC will coordinate and conduct neutral selection for a case using the Roster of Neutrals maintained pursuant to Appendix B, Section I of this handbook.
+The parties have the option to attend the selection (as requested by the parties).
+The NRC will randomly select one (1) neutral and five (5) sequentially-numbered alternates.
+The parties must mutually agree to the selected neutral and a party may object to a selected neutral.
+If a party objects to the first selected neutral, the parties will move to the first alternative to see if they mutually agree on that alternate.
+This process will continue until there is mutual agreement on the neutral.
+Upon the parties' mutual agreement on the neutral, the NRC will notify and confirm the neutral.
+This selection will generally occur within thirty (30) days of the receipt of the request for neutral review.